overhangio/tutor/docs/plugins/api.rst

 * ``config["add"]`` are key/values that should be added to the user-specific ``config.yml`` configuration.
 Add there passwords, secret keys and other values that do not have a default value.
 * ``config["defaults"]`` are default key/values for this plugin.
 These values will not be added to the ``config.yml`` user file unless users override them manually with ``tutor config save --set ...``.
 * ``config["set"]`` are existing key/values that should be modified.
 Be very careful what you add there!
-Plugins may define conflicting values for some parameters.
+Different plugins may define conflicting values for some parameters.

- "set" and "default" key names will be automatically prefixed with the plugin name, in upper case.
+ "add" and "defaults" key names will be automatically prefixed with the plugin name, in upper case.

 Example::